 To understand the value of purpose I go back to Jim Stengel’s book Grow... which opens with his definition of an ideal (or brand purpose).
-This is not new, my version of the book dates to 2012, but given that his original definition addresses so much of the criticism of purpose-based branding, it’s perhaps even more relevant today than when it was written...
+This is not new, my edition of the book dates to 2012, but given that his original definition addresses so much of the criticism of purpose-based branding, it’s perhaps even more relevant today than when it was written...

 Purpose needs to unite and motivate, so it has to have an appeal to our basic needs and wishes.
-Most of the negative media I have seen is directed at brands engaged in virtue signalling, greenwashing or overreaching — After all, how life-enhancing is a shampoo, really?
-But, while using these examples to argue against purpose is understandable, it entirely misses the point.
-Because if ‘culture eats strategy for breakfast’, the culture built on shared values and common purpose is the surefire way to build healthy relationships internally and externally.
+Most of the negative media I have seen is directed at brands engaged in so-called virtue signalling, greenwashing or simply overreaching — After all, how life-enhancing is a shampoo, really?
+(Note: I don’t have enough hair to answer this one).

 And yes, overreach is likely to invite backlash, but understanding and defining your purpose can be simple and straightforward.

 As we continue to seek the perfect balance between the states of stress and flow, Nike has teamed up with the creators of the leading mindfulness meditation brand Headspace to create audio-guides that use established meditation techniques to give you an enhanced experience of exercise.Read more